vasandr13/cassandra/README.md

-# Role for Installing and Configuring Cassandra Cluster.
+# Ansible Role for Installing and Configuring Cassandra Cluster.

+Ansible >= 2.9

 # Forked from: